cimon-io/ansible-role-firewall/README.md

 The role includes the following tasks:
 1. Install UFW.
-2. Enable logging if it is required by the `firewall_enable_log` variable.
+2. Enable logging if it is required by the `firewall_logging` variable.
 3. Allow SSH connections.
 4. Allow connections specified by the `firewall_allowed_ports` variable.
 5. Allow incoming access from IP addresses specified by the `firewall_allowed_hosts` variable.